1932 Atlantic hurricane season: Hurricane Two

-The Freeport Hurricane of 1932

 A tropical disturbance developed into a tropical storm in the southern Gulf of Mexico near the Yucatán Peninsula early on August 12.
 Moving north-northwestward, the cyclone strengthened into a hurricane by early the next day.
 Thereafter, the storm rapidly intensified, becoming a Category 4 hurricane early on August 13.
 Strengthening slightly further, the compact hurricane attained its peak intensity with maximum sustained winds estimated at 150 mi/h and a minimum barometric pressure of 935 mbar shortly before making landfall near Freeport, Texas, at 04:00 UTC on August 13.
 The cyclone then rapidly weakened, falling below major hurricane intensity just eight hours later and to tropical storm intensity about fourteen hours after landfall.
 On August 15, the system deteriorated to a tropical depression, before dissipating over the Texas Panhandle around 18:00 UTC.

 Official warning on the storm began just four hours prior to the storm's landfall in Texas, forcing many people evacuating inland to abandon their cars in high winds and heavy rains.
 In Galveston, power to electrical and phone service was cut off, temporarily reducing communications.
 The passage between Galveston Island and mainland Texas was flooded, briefly isolating Galveston.
 Heavy rains occurred, and a foot of rain fell as the storm moved north towards the coast.
 A total of 40 people were killed by the hurricane.
 The greatest single death toll for any town was seven in West Columbia, where sustained winds over 100 mph flattened several homes.
 Two neighborhoods that had been constructed for oil industry workers there were nearly destroyed by the high tides and storm surge.
 Angleton, Freeport, and Galveston suffered extensive wind damage, while the inland towns of Brazoria, West Columbia, Damon and Needville, all in the path of the eye, were also devastated.
 Damages associated with the hurricane were estimated to total to $7.5 million.